OKThomas1/310-Individual-Project/README.md

 **Google Translate API:** - The bot automatically detects the language of your system, and translates all responses to the language if it is not English.

 **Wikipedia API:** - Near the end of the conversation, the bot will ask you if you have any questions about a particular medication.
-It will extract the longest noun in the sentance, and print the summary of the related wikipedia page, if it exists.
+It will extract the longest noun in the sentence, and print the summary of the related wikipedia page, if it exists.

 ## Project Setup